archegos-labs/platform/README.md

 ## Service Mesh

-Our next step on the journey of getting Kubeflow up on AWS is setting up [Istio](https://istio.io/latest/docs/overview/what-is-istio/)
+Our next step on the journey of getting Kubeflow up on AWS is setting up [Istio.](https://istio.io/latest/docs/overview/what-is-istio/)
-Istio’s powerful features that provide a uniform and efficient way to secure, connect, and monitor services.
+Istio’s powerful features provide a uniform and efficient way to secure, connect, and monitor services.
 Kubeflow is a collection of tools, frameworks and services that are stiched together to provide a seamless ML platform under Istio.
 Below are some of the features Kubeflow leverages,